 THREE SINGLE WIVES by Gina LaManna.
 Henry Holt and Co.
 (July 28, 2020).
 ISBN 978-1250266491.
 352p.

 This entry was posted on Thursday, September 3rd, 2020 at 8:00 AM and is filed under Book Reviews, Crime Fiction, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.